Using Obelisk - Basic Example

 • dt gives the sensor publishing period in seconds.

-• sensor_type gives the Mujoco sensor type.
-Each sensor type corresponds to a specific Obelisk message type.
-Note that the Mujoco XML must have all the sensors listed in the Obelisk configuration file, if you request a sensor here that is not available in Mujoco, there will be an error.
+• Each element under sensor_names follows sensor_name: sensor_type Note that the Mujoco XML must have all the sensors listed in the Obelisk configuration file, if you request a sensor here that is not available in Mujoco, there will be an error.
 All supported Mujoco sensors and corresponding Obelisk messages are listed below.

 Mujoco sensor type